AviH0/bci4als-2022-python/README.md

 ## Basic Usage

-For now, in order to run the framework with pycharm, you should select the repository root directory, right click and mark as -> sources root.
-Then select new_bci_framework, right click and mark as -> Namespace Package.
+In order to use the framework, you need to add the package root directory to your python-path.
+In pycharm you can do this easily by right-clicking this repository's root directory and selecting mark-as->sources root.
-In the future we will make this into an actual package so that we can skip this step.
+A requirements file is available for installing the package's dependencies, please note that it may include some extra unused dependencies.
 Additional documentation for this codebase will be uploaded in the future.
 Feel free to fork the repository, open pull requests or issues, or use as-is.